vparedes-da/rossmann-sales-analysis/README.md

 ## Project Structure

-rossmann-sales-analysis/
+Every file have a readme where more information about the content can be found. rossmann-sales-analysis/
 │
-├── 📁 data/ # Cleaned and raw data files (CSV format) ├── 📁 sql_queries/ # SQL scripts for data cleaning and analysis
+├── 📁 data/ # Cleaned and raw data files (CSV format) ├── 📁 sql_queries/ # SQL scripts for data cleaning and features creations
-├── 📁 powerbi/ # Power BI dashboards and reports
+├── 📁 powerbi/ # Power BI analysis, dashboards and reports
-├── 📁 notebooks/  Jupyter Notebooks for EDA or modeling ├── 📁 reports/ # Visual summaries or final presentations ├── README.md # Project documentation

 ---